ez7mz/text-bg-color-matcher/Readme.md

 This is a simple project to predict the color of text in case of a given background color.
 The project is divided into two parts: the frontend and the backend.
-The frontend is a simple React app that allows the user to select a color and the backend is a simple FastAPI app that uses a pre-trained model to predict the color of the text.
+The frontend is a simple React app that allows the user to select a color and the backend is a simple FastAPI app that uses a pre-trained (Home-made) model to predict the color of the text.

 ## Getting Started